-Supermetrics is a super simple option that does the heavy lifting to connect your data sources to Google Data Studio.
+Supermetrics is a super simple option that does the heavy lifting to connect your data sources to Google Looker Studio.

-It comes with 51 connectors, meaning they have connectors for most of the tools you’re likely to want to connect to Data Studio.
+It currently comes with 119 connectors, with the number ever increasing, meaning they have connectors for most of the tools you’re likely to want to connect to Looker Studio.

-As of June 2020, their Individual plan is $39 per month.
+As of May 2023, their Single connector plan is $39 per month.
 This gets you 1 licence user and access to 1 data source.
-Within this 1 data source you can connect it to 3 accounts – so if your data source is Twitter, you could link it up with 3 Twitter accounts within your licence.
+Within this 1 data source you can connect it to 5 accounts – so if your data source is Twitter, you could link it up with 5 Twitter accounts within your licence.

 Chances are you’re going to want to connect to multiple data sources.
 If you want to keep track of your organisation’s social media on one concise dashboard, you’ll probably need 4 or 5 data sources.

-Their next plan, Pro, gives you 3 users and a total of 33 data sources, which is more than adequate for pretty much every organisation.
-You can connect to up to 20 accounts per data source, so this becomes a viable option for small agencies with a reasonably compact client base.
+Their next plan, Essential, gives a total of 9 data sources, which is more than adequate for most marketing teams.
+You can connect to up to 5 accounts per data source, so this becomes a viable option for micro agencies just getting started.

-If you’re a large agency wanting to pull in data for numerous client accounts, the Super Pro or Enterprise plans will be for you.
-The Super Pro plan comes with 5 users, 44 data sources and a mammoth 100 accounts per data source, while for the Enterprise plan you can customize the number of accounts based on your requirements.
+If you’re a large agency wanting to pull in data for numerous client accounts, the Super or Enterprise plans will be for you.
+The Super plan comes with 3 users, 72 data sources and 10 accounts per data source, while for the Enterprise plan you can customize the number of accounts based on your requirements.

-You can try Supermetrics for Data Studio in full for 14 days by signing up for their free trial.
+You can try Supermetrics for Looker Studio in full for 14 days by signing up for their free trial.